Investment accounts

 - Contributions to a pension are topped up by 20% by the government.
 If you pay tax at above the basic rate you may be able to claim further tax relief in your annual tax return*

-- Investments held within a pension don’t usually suffer income or capital gains tax (CGT) and don’t usually form part of your estate on death so are not subject to inheritance tax
+- Investments held within a pension don’t usually suffer income or capital gains tax (CGT) and don’t currently form part of your estate on death so are not subject to inheritance tax (although this is due to change on 6 April 2027)

 - You can normally take up to 25% of your savings as tax-free cash from age 55 onwards (57 from 2028).
 Any further income is taxable at your marginal rate of income tax